 The most common symptom is chest pain that occurs behind the breastbone or slightly to the left of it.
 The pain of stable angina usually begins slowly and gets worse over the next few minutes before going away.

-The pain may feel like tightness, heavy pressure, squeezing, or crushing pain.
+Typically, the chest pain feels like tightness, heavy pressure, squeezing, or a crushing feeling.
 It may spread to the:

 Some people say the pain feels like gas or indigestion.

-Your doctor or nurse will examine you and measure your blood pressure.
+Your doctor or nurse will examine you and check your blood pressure.
 Tests that may be done include:

 Nitroglycerin pills or spray may be used to stop chest pain.